heaven00/paperweave/README.md

 copied from https://github.com/astral-sh/uv

-- create virtualenv with python 3.11 `uv -p 3.11 venv`
+- create virtualenv with python 3.11 `uv venv -p 3.11 venv`
 - activate virtualenv `source venv/bin/activate`
 - install requirements `uv pip install -r requirements.txt`

+### Hack to get docling running properly | Important step
+after `uv pip install -r requirements.txt` run `uv run pip install docling` these is a version mismatch of `typer` dependency in langflow and docling which is causing issues this forces it somehow to disregard that and install docling as is

 ### Running langflow
 *make sure the environment is activated*

-`DO_NOT_TRACK=true LANGFLOW_COMPONENTS_PATH=src/components langflow run`
+`uv run --env-file=langflow.env langflow run`

-- do not track to remove tracking
-- langflow components path to load in custom components we might create for our use case

 ### versioning our flows
 - Download the flow as json using the export feature and put them under `src/flows` directory